open5gs/open5gs/README.md

 If you don't understand something about Open5GS, the [https://open5gs.org/open5gs/docs/](https://open5gs.org/open5gs/docs/) is a great place to look for answers.

-## Technical Discussion
+## Community

 Problem with Open5GS can be filed as [issues](https://github.com/open5gs/open5gs/issues) in this repository.

+Other topics related to this project are happening on the [discussions](https://github.com/open5gs/open5gs/discussions).

 Voice and text chat are available in Open5GS's [Discord](https://discordapp.com/) workspace.
 Use [this link](https://discord.gg/GreNkuc) to get started.

 ## Contributing